Law enforcement in the United States: Calls for abolition

 While police resentment and calls for abolition of the police have existed in the United States for over a century, police abolition became more popular in 2014 following the killing of Michael Brown and the Ferguson unrest, with national attention being drawn to issues surrounding policing.
 The roots of police abolition stem from (and are often linked to) the prison abolition movement.

 Authors and activists such as Angela Davis and Ruth Wilson Gilmore, who are best known for their prison abolition work, have integrated police abolition into their work when advocating against the carceral system of the United States.

 In the summer of 2016, Chicago had a multitude of abolitionist actions and protests in response to the deaths of Michael Brown and Paul O'Neal, among others.
 This included the occupation of an empty lot across from a Chicago Police Department property, naming it "Freedom Square", as an experiment of a world without police.

 In 2017, sociologist Alex S. Vitale authored The End of Policing, calling for police abolition as opposed to reforms.

 Police abolition spiked in popularity following the murder of George Floyd by Minneapolis Police officer Derek Chauvin.
 A super-majority of the Minneapolis City Council (9 of 12 council members) pledged in June 2020 to dismantle the Minneapolis Police Department.
 The Minneapolis Police Department's funding was ultimately restored to its original levels after a public ballot measure "to remove the Police Department and replace it..."
 (City Question 2 – Department of Public Safety) was rejected by voters.

-Entry qualifications
+Recruitment and training

-Nearly all U.S. states and the federal government have by law adopted minimum-standard standardized training requirements for all officers with powers of arrest within the state.
+Nearly all U.S. states and the federal government have laws dictating minimum standards for training requirements which all officers must receive.
 Many standards apply to in-service training as well as entry-level training, particularly in the use of firearms, with periodic re-certification required.
 These standards often comply with standards promoted by the US Department of Justice and typically require a thorough background check that potential police recruits must take.

+Entry qualifications

-A typical set of criteria dictates that they must:
+A typical set of criteria dictates that the applicant must: